MilanTodorovic/LibraryProject/README.md

 <h2>Version 1.5.6</h2>
 Testing out the tix.Balloon and style feature.
 No important changes in the program itself.

+<h2>Version 1.6.0</h2>
+1. Fixed major bugs.
+2. Added a new Toplevel window to display user information of the selected user in the treeview.
+3. Changed some functions in the DataBase file.
+Broke up <b>some</b> multitool functions in favour of smaller and more specialized ones.
+4. Small layout changes.
+More planned.

 <h1>Known issues</h1>
-1. Logging in afterwards won't send emails.
+1. <strike>Logging in afterwards won't send emails.</strike> FIXED: The session object couldn't be saved to some variable for unknownreasons
-2. After getting the message, that all unsent emails were sent, the program crashes.
+2. <strike>After getting the message, that all unsent emails were sent, the program crashes.</strike> FIXED: I was using .quit() on Toplevel windows instead of .destroy()

 <h1>TO DO</h1>
 1. <strike>Enable saving unsent e-mails to a file/database in case of internet connection loss.
 (Partially done with 1.4.5)</strike>